Your Questions Answered: What Exercise Actually Does To Your Bust

 Myth #4: All Women With Large Breasts Will Lose Several Cup Sizes When They Get Fit

 Fact: Women whose large breasts are primarily glandular rather than fatty tissue may see minimal size changes even with significant weight loss.
-The impact of fitness on breast size is highly individual and depends on your unique breast composition, which you can't know without medical imaging.
+The impact of fitness on breast size is highly individual and depends on your unique breast composition.

 Fact: Strength Training Creates A More Favorable Body Composition That Often Enhances Relative Breast Appearance